Za Gaman

+Reaction and impact in the United Kingdom

 Short segments of the program were used in the British television shows, which humorously examined television programs from around the world.
 Following Clive James on Television, clips from the now-defunct show were also used in the 1990s in Tarrant on TV.
 A very short-lived British version of the show was also created, hosted by Paul Ross, but it did not feature the extreme conditions of the original program.
 Only two series of the British version were produced for Challenge TV, which first aired from 1997 to 1998, and it saw little success.

 The use of the clips on the Clive James show created controversy, with some Japanese people feeling that the show was unrepresentative, and some former British prisoners of war also complained about the contents.
 James went on to write a novel called Brrm!
 Brrm! with a Japanese lead character, Akira Suzuki, who was made fun of by his British friends using the word "endurance".

 The program made the Guinness Book of World Records for "Most Extreme Game Show".

 Endurance UK

 After short segments of the now-defunct show were used in Clive James on Television and Tarrant on TV, the format was picked up by British television company Flextech, who were in the process of rebranding The Family Channel (originally based at TVS Television Centre in Maidstone) into a game show network called Challenge TV.

 The short-lived British version of the show ran for two series (airing from 1997 to 1998) and was hosted by Paul Ross from a 'Japanese-styled' studio with 'Japanese' assistants Hoki and Koki (actually actors Peter Cocks and Stephen Taylor Woodrow, from TVS children's show What's Up Doc?, in yellowface).
 In series two, Tara O'Connor replaced Olivia Stranger as the host (the 'Gong Banger'), while Chris Sievey (previously seen as Frank Sidebottom on the TVS shows No. 73, Motormouth, and What's Up Doc?) joined as a 'Gimp man' character.

-The show did not feature the extreme conditions of the original program, with the games being similar to ones shown on ITV's Love Island, and so the British version saw little success.